Lifestyle changes to combat heart disease

-High in fiber.
+- High in fiber.
 Fiber is found in whole grains, fruits and vegetables.
-A fiber-rich diet not only helps lower your LDL cholesterol level, but also provides nutrients that may help protect against heart disease.
+A ber-rich diet not only helps lower your LDL cholesterol level, but also provides nutrients that may help protect against heart disease.

 Being active doesn’t have to mean being an Olympian

 You can benefit from as little as 60 minutes of moderate-intensity aerobic activity per week.
 For major health benefits, every week adults should do at least: